psendyk/blackjack/index.md

 ## Introduction
 The end goal of our project was to have Baxter act as a blackjack dealer, while acting as similarly to a real blackjack dealer as possible.
 This meant that we wanted Baxter to be able to behave in certain ways and perform specific actions:
-* Deal and flip playing cards
+* Deal and flip playing cards with two suction grippers
-* Recognize playing cards and their values
+* Recognize playing cards with computer vision
-* Recognize hand gestures as blackjack-specific player actions
+* Recognize hand gestures as blackjack-specific player actions, using computer vision
-* Play through a game of blackjack properly; including who has which cards, what the value of players' hands is, and when the game terminates
+* Play through a game of blackjack properly, which involves: who has which cards, what the values of players' hands are, and when the game terminates

 ## Design